Terminology and ERSAs*

 Sleep deprivation — Preventing others from getting the minimum hours of sleep that humans require to maintain basic health, generally recognized as 6 to 8 hours per night.
 It has historically been used as a torture technique because it seriously harms victims without leaving any marks.
 One of the most damaging effects of excessive noise is depriving those nearby of sufficient rest.

-“Cities are noisy” — A recursive and self-fulfilling rationalization for creating / exacerbating / defending excessive noise in an urban area, by using an optional condition (volume level) as its own justification.
-This is akin to throwing garbage in the street because ”cities are polluted” (thereby ensuring they remain that way, and encouraging other people to pollute them) or assaulting people because “cities are dangerous.”
-For obvious reasons, however, we don’t accept tolerance of racism on the grounds that “people are racist.”
+This is akin to throwing garbage in the street because ”cities are polluted” (ensuring they remain that way, and encouraging other people to pollute them) or assaulting people because “cities are dangerous.”
+For obvious reasons, however, we don’t accept such behavior or absurd rationales for it, any more than we tolerate racism on the grounds that “people are racist” (though some are).

-Noise is a cultural construct — The deflective claim that what constitutes excessive noise is based entirely on one’s self-identity as a member of a cultural group, rather than by its decibel level.
-Effectively, this means that no sound (not matter how loud it is0 can be deemed noise — and, by extension, must be allowed and even defended — if members of an identified group are making it and / or others are at least willing to endure it, including for socio-political reasons.
+Noise is a cultural construct — The deflective claim that what constitutes excessive noise is based entirely on one’s self-identity as a member of an identity group, rather than by its decibel level.
+Effectively, this means that no sound (not matter how loud) can ever be deemed noise — and, by extension, can and must be allowed and even defended — if members of group X are making it and / or others are willing to endure it on that basis, often for socio-political reasons rather than preference.

-This has been extended to the corollary claim that certain cultures require sound to be at excessive sound levels, and anyone who objects to the volume is impugning them.
-It is also inverted so that those who object to excessive volume levels are dismissed as simply expressing a similarly culturally-determined preferences, rather than objective and documented health concerns.
+This has been extended to the corollary claim that certain groups require sound to be at excessive sound levels, and that anyone who objects to the volume is impugning them.
+It is also inverted so that those who object to excessive volume levels on physiological ground are dismissed as simply expressing their own culturally-determined preferences, rather than objective and documented health concerns.

 _______________